Austin Facelift Specialists

 Full Facelift Surgery

 This term is a bit of a misnomer, as the surgery does not truly focus on the entire facial area.
-Instead, this technique concentrates on the lower half or two-thirds of the face, following your unique goal; this is a customized facelift for each patient.
-If you are interested in rejuvenating your forehead or the area around your eyes, you will want to consider a brow lift or blepharoplasty (eyelid surgery) as an add-on surgery.
+Instead, this technique concentrates on the lower portion of the face, following your unique goal; this is a customized facelift for each patient.
+If you want to rejuvenate your forehead or the area around your eyes, you will want to consider a brow lift or blepharoplasty (eyelid surgery) as an additional procedure.

 During a full facelift, a facial plastic surgeon will make incisions along the hairline, around the ears, and under the chin.
 Post-facelift recovery can be extensive after a full facial lifting procedure, but the results are also more dramatic and long-lasting compared to less invasive options.

-SMAS stands for Submuscular Aponeurotic System.
+SMAS stands for Superficial Muscular Aponeurotic System.
 The SMAS is a thin fibromuscular sheath that envelopes the muscles of the face and is involved in the bony cutaneous attachments to the skin.
-It is not really of importance except to the facial plastic surgeon because it relates to face lifting and other facial operations.
+It is not a functioning muscle in regards to facial expression, but is important to the facial plastic surgeon for face lifting and other facial operations.
 The SMAS lies in continuity with the platysma muscle of the neck and is probably the embryonic extension of this layer into the face.

 Facial rejuvenating procedures can differ based on their depth.
 Some lifting procedures, like the SMAS technique, go deeper than others to provide longer-lasting, more natural-looking results.
 This SMAS layer is located beneath the skin.
 It’s a sheath of tissue that surrounds the facial muscles.
 While you might not hear much about the SMAS in everyday life, it plays a vital role in facial rejuvenation.
 During an SMAS facelift, the surgeon elevates not only the skin but also the SMAS layer.
 The results are dramatic and long-lasting compared to more superficial rejuvenation procedures.